-BY: Licensing documents prepared and issued to the concerned licence applicants.
-9 November 2020 Submission deadline for receipt of completed application form from licence applicants.
-February - March 2021 Club Audits (relating to Sporting, Infrastructure, Personnel & Administrative and Legal criteria) and Stadium Infrastructure Inspection Visits completed by Licensing Administration.
-Within the audit report the licence applicant is given a 14-day submission deadline for receipt of further documentation to address any "non-conformities" relating to the Sporting, Infrastructure, Personnel & Administrative an Legal criteria.
+BY: 28 October 2022 Licensing documents prepared and issued to the concerned licence applicants.
+7 November 2022 Submission deadline for receipt of completed application form from licence applicants.
+31 January 2023 Club Audits (relating to Sporting, Football Social Responsibilit Infrastructure, Personnel & Administrative and Legal criteria) and Stadium Infrastructure Inspection Visits completed by Licensing Administration.
+Within the audit report the licence applicant is given a 14-day submission deadline for receipt of further documentation to address any "nonconformities" relating to the Sporting, Football Social Responsibility, Infrastructure, Personnel & Administrative and Legal criteria.
 Once received, outstanding documents are logged by the Licensing Administration and forwarded to the respective 'expert' for review.
-31 March 2021 Conclusion of expert review period for documents relating to Sporting, Infrastructure, Personnel & Administrative and Legal criteria.
-31 March 2021 Submission deadline for documents related to the Financial criteria.
-Expert Review Period for documents related to the Financial criteria.
-1 April - 15 April 2021 16 April 2021 Submission of Management Representations Letter.
-Preparation of Report to the Licensing Committee.
-22 April 2021 Licensing Committee Decision.
-23 April 2021 Notification of licensing decisions to applicants.
-6 May 2021 Licensing Appeals Committee meeting (if required an subject to availability of members).
-31 May 2021 Notification of decisions to IFA Board and UEFA.
+31 March 2023 Conclusion of expert review period for documents relating to Sporting, Football Social Responsibility, Infrastructure, Personnel & Administrative and Legal criteria.
+31 March 2023 Submission deadline for documents related to the Financial criteria.
+1 April - 15 April 2023 Expert Review Period for documents related to the Financial criteria.
+20 April 2023 Submission of Management Representations L Preparation of Report to the Licensing Commit 26 April 2023 Licensing Committee Decision.
+27 April 2023 Notification of licensing decisions to applicants.
+10 May 2023 Licensing Appeals Committee meeting (if required and subject to availability of members).
+31 May 2023 Notification of decisions to IFA Board and UEFA.